What is fat grafting?

 Purification: Once enough fat is obtained from the donor area, Dr. Zenn will use a centrifuge to spin the fat to remove non-viable cells, blood, and other impurities.
 Next he will transfer the selected fat cells to small syringes that will be used for injection.

-Placement: The placement of fat is where experience and artistry set Dr. Zenn apart from other plastic surgeons in the Raleigh and Cary area.
+Placement: The placement of fat is where experience and artistry set Dr. Zenn apart from other plastic surgeons.
 After the area designated to receive the graft is marked, Dr. Zenn will insert a small cannula into a small incision point near the site being augmented.
 He will then pass the cannula in and out of the areas to be augmented multiple times, using his artistic eye to sculpt the face.
 This process is repeated until the desired correction has been achieved.
 The sites of entry are so small that they often require no stitches and heal beautifully.